Bascil/nestjs-backend-service/README.md

 # nestjs-backend-service

 Backend service built with NestJs 10.
-Includes unit tests and benchmarking tools to ensure robustness and efficiency.
+Includes unit tests to ensure robustness and efficiency.

 ### Features